SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/02-Problem-03.md

 - `newCustomer (customer)`: the **customer** is of type object "\{**firstName, lastName, personalId**\}"

 Check if they are a customer of the bank.
-If they are already, throws an error:
+If they are already, throw an error:
 "\{**firstName**\} \{**lastName**\} **is already our customer!**"

 Otherwise, this function should add a new customer with the provided details.